 Many exciting changes and expansion has occurred in the last decade.
 The Adult Division broadened its clinical services to include UPMC Mercy intensive care units.
 The Pediatric Division was part of the relocation of the Children’s Hospital of Pittsburgh from Oakland to a new facility in Lawrenceville.
 The Hospitalist Division started providing its services at UPMC Mercy and UPMC McKeesport and transitioned to an all-hours program at UPMC Passavant.

 Since its beginning, CCM has steadily increased the size of its faculty.
-Today, there are over 100 CCM faculty members within the Adult, Pediatric, and Hospitalist divisions of the Department.
+Today, there are over 100 CCM faculty members within the Adult and Pediatric divisions of the Department.
 On average, seven new faculty members are recruited per year to support all the elements of a thriving academic and clinical department.
+CCM's Hospitalist division was discontinued in 2017.

 The Department plays a pivotal role in the safe and efficient care of patients in the UPMC Oakland hospitals (Presbyterian and Montefiore), the Veterans Affairs Pittsburgh Medical Center, UPMC Mercy Hospital, Children’s Hospital of Pittsburgh, and many other facilities.
 Our faculty members actively contribute to various management committees for the System.